Montel Vontavious Porter: Ring of Honor (2019)

-Return to WWE (2018, 2020-present)
+Return to WWE (2018, 2020–2024)

 Sporadic appearances and return (2018, 2020)

 On January 22, 2018, MVP made a special appearance on the 25th-anniversary episode of Raw as a guest WWE legend, in a poker segment also involving The APA (Bradshaw and Ron Simmons), and Ted DiBiase.
-This marked his first WWE appearance of any kind in over eight years at that point.
+This marked his first WWE appearance of any kind in since December 2010, at that point.

-When Paul Heyman worked as executive director of the Raw brand, Hassan called him asking for a spot on the Royal Rumble match, since it was going to be celebrated on Houston.
+When Paul Heyman worked as executive director of the Raw brand, Assad called him asking for a spot on the Royal Rumble match, since it was going to be held in Houston.
 Heyman agreed if he had also one match on Raw the next day.
-At the end, WWE and Hassan made an agreement to work as a wrestler, manager, producer and commentator.
-On January 26, 2020, at the Royal Rumble pay-per-view, MVP would return again, as a face, as entrant No. 12 as a surprise entrant in the Royal Rumble match, where he was quickly eliminated by Brock Lesnar; this marked MVP's first time in a WWE ring in 10 years.
+At the end, WWE and Assad made an agreement to work as a wrestler, manager, producer and commentator.
+On January 26, 2020, at the Royal Rumble pay-per-view, MVP would return again, as a face, as a surprise entrant at #12 in the Royal Rumble match, where he was quickly eliminated by Brock Lesnar; this marked MVP's first time in a WWE ring in 10 years.
 The next night on Raw, MVP had a match with Rey Mysterio, which he lost.
 On the February 10 episode of Raw, MVP brought back "The VIP Lounge," with his guest being 2020 Royal Rumble winner Drew McIntyre.
 During the segment, MVP turned heel for the first time since 2009, insulting the fans, and trying to advise McIntyre to be managed by him.
 However, McIntyre disregarded the advice and subsequently attacked MVP.
 The following week, MVP announced that he was hired by WWE as a backstage producer, while still being an on-screen performer.
 On the April 20 episode of Raw, MVP faced Apollo Crews to qualify for the Money in the Bank ladder match, but was defeated.